ansible-collections/amazon.aws/docs/community.aws.elb_target_group.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Create a target group with a default health check
+    - name: Create a target group with a default health check community.aws.elb_target_group:
-    - elb_target_group:
         name: mytargetgroup
         protocol: http
         port: 80
         vpc_id: vpc-01234567
         state: present

-    # Modify the target group with a custom health check
+    - name: Modify the target group with a custom health check community.aws.elb_target_group:
-    - elb_target_group:
         name: mytargetgroup
         protocol: http
         port: 80